xarray-contrib/xskillscore/README.rst

    # Symmetric Mean Absolute Percentage Error
    smape = xs.smape(obs, fct, "time")

-   # You can also specify multiple axes for deterministic metrics.
+   # You can also specify multiple axes for deterministic metrics:
-   # Apply Pearson's correlation coefficient over the latitude and longitude dimension
+   # Apply Pearson's correlation coefficient
+   # over the latitude and longitude dimension
    r = xs.pearson_r(obs, fct, ["lat", "lon"])

    # You can weight over the dimensions the function is being applied
    # to by passing the argument ``weights=weight`` with a xr.DataArray
    # containing the dimension(s) being reduced.